jss367/jss367.github.io/_posts/2020-01-15-What-Are-all-These-AP-Values.md

 Your intersection is 16 pixels.
 Your union is 36 pixels.
 This gives an IoU of 16/36 = 0.44.
 So you're only a pixel off but this would count as a miss.
 I think for very small objects the threshold should be decreased.

-ap 50:95 is not a good threshold for small objects... one pixel off causes quite a lot of loss

 ## Examples

 OK, let's look at some examples.
 Here's a table from [Cascade R-CNN](https://arxiv.org/abs/1906.09756):